-From being known as the “blogger without a blog” to now running Southeastern Europe’s most proficient technology blog, Netokracija, I’ve always loved how writing online lets me go back into the archive and see where my thoughts (as well as a lot of dreams) were in the past.
+From being known as the “blogger without a blog” to founding and being the CEO of Southeastern Europe’s most proficient business-technology media brand, Netokracija, I’ve always loved how writing online lets me go back into the archive and see where my thoughts (as well as a lot of dreams) were in the past.

 As Netokracija has grown, however, it’s become far more than a single person’s blog and requires me to write long-form, detailed articles that need to adhere to our very ambitious editorial plans and great audience.